visual-framework/vf-core/components/vf-form/README.md

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-form` with this command.
+This will install all form items that work within a `vf-form` too.

 ```
 $ yarn add --dev @visual-framework/vf-form